ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Extending Existing RLlib RLModules
 -----------------------------------

-RLlib provides a number of RLModules for different frameworks (e.g. PyTorch, TensorFlow, etc.).
-These modules can be extended by inheriting from them and overriding the methods you need to customize.
-For example, you can extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
-You can then pass the new customized class into the algorithm configuration.
+RLlib provides a number of RLModules for different frameworks (e.g., PyTorch, TensorFlow, etc.).
+Extend these modules by inheriting from them and overriding the methods you need to customize.
+For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
+Then pass the new customized class into the algorithm configuration.

 There are two possible ways to extend existing RLModules: